How to Share Content with Other Users in Salesforce

 Now the sales team has to share the Dashboard and Report with the Sales Manager.
 Additionally, the marketing team needs to share details of the upcoming marketing campaign with stakeholders from different departments.

-Share Dashboard with other users in Lightning
+Share Dashboard with Other Users in Salesforce

 Share Dashboard With other users in Salesforce